Christ Church Cathedral

 Christ Church Cathedral is located in downtown Hartford.
 It is the seat of the Diocesan Bishop, the Rt.
 Rev. Ian T. Douglas, a spiritual home to all Connecticut Episcopalians, and a house of prayer for all people.
 Its dean is the Very Rev. Miguelina Howell.

-The building, located at 45 Main Street in Hartford, is a Gothic Revival church, built in 1827 and added to the National Register of Historic Places in 1983.
+The building, located at 45 Church Street in Hartford, is a Gothic Revival church, built in 1827 and added to the National Register of Historic Places in 1983.
 Although the church was constructed over a long period of time, the initial design was by Ithiel Town.
 A Cathedral House, across the alley from the Cathedral, includes an auditorium, meeting rooms, offices, several small apartments, and, a feeding program that operates out of its basement.

 The Cathedral is engaged in a series of missional experiments in the Episcopal Church in Connecticut, as well as in its surrounding neighborhoods in Hartford.
 These are one expression of the Cathedral's new understanding of its role in ECCT, as discerned over two years and expressed in this report as a series of recommendations.
 The report was accepted at the 2015 Annual Convention of ECCT.
 The purposes of the Cathedral, and a summary of recommendations, as found in the report, are listed below the images of the dean.